Canonicity and homotopy canonicity for cubical type theory: Introduction

+Since Martin Hofmann's work~\cite{Hofmann97}, it is known how to interpret {\em extensional} type theory with a hierarchy of universes $\U_0,\U_1,\dots$ in any presheaf model.
+As explained in~\cite{CCHM,OP,COQ2018}, in some class of presheaf models, parametrised by two presheaves $\II$ (representing an abstract interval) and $\FF$ (the cofibration classifier), it is possible to define, as an internal model inside this presheaf model, a model of type theory with a hierarchy of universes $\Ufib_0,\Ufib_1,\dots$ satisfying the {\em univalence} axiom.
+Both models are carried out in a {\em constructive} metalanguage.
+In particular, the second model provides a {\em computational} interpretation of univalence.

+This model of univalence is a model of {\em cubical type theory} where each type has a {\em filling operation}.
+Univalence is then a {\em theorem} and not an axiom of cubical type theory.
+This filling operation is defined by induction on the type, using a more primitive {\em composition operation}.

+The basic scheme for a canonicity proof that we follow here is to associate by induction on a type $A$ a computability predicate $A'$ on the (internal) set $\verts{A}$ of closed elements of this type.
+As explained in~\cite{COQ2019}, this so-called sconing interpretation for canonicity goes back to G\"odel's notion of {\em computability} predicates~\cite{Dialectica}, with the crucial feature here that these predicates are now proof-relevant.
+This scheme works as well for cubical type theory if we use a metalanguage with an interval object.

+We now explain in general terms and by example the differences between the {\em homotopy canonicity} and the {\em canonicity} proofs.
+For the {\em homotopy canonicity} proof, we will have $A' : \verts{A} \to \Ufib_n$, while for the {\em canonicity} proof, we will have $A' : \verts{A} \to \U_n$ with a separate component tracking computability of composition.

+For the type of natural number $\iN$, for the {\em canonicity} proof, we define $\iN'\,t$ to be $\sum{k:\NN}t =_{\verts{\iN}} \isucc^k(\izero)$, where $t =_{\verts{\iN}} \isucc^k(\izero)$ is (strict) equality, and $\NN$ is the constant presheaf of natural numbers.
+In this case, $\iN'$ is not a fibrant family over $\verts{N}$.
+For {\em homotopy canonicity}, we have to define $\iN'\,t$ as a {\em fibrant} family over $\verts{N}$ (see \cref{sconing:natural-numbers}). \footnote{ This fibrant family is not simply obtained by replacing the equality $t =_{\verts{\iN}} \isucc^k(\izero)$ by a path, as this would not model the $\beta$-equality of the eliminator in the successor case.
+Instead, we should view $\iN'$ in the case of canonicity as an indexed inductive set and then replace it by a fibrant indexed inductive set for the case of homotopy canonicity. }

+One key step in both arguments is in ensuring that the {\em filling operation} is a {\em computable} operation.
+This is solved in very different ways for the two theories.
+For the {\em homotopy canonicity} proof, where $A':\verts{A}\to \Ufib_n$, we can prove directly that the filling operation is computable without needing information on how the filling operation behaves at individual type formers.
+For the {\em canonicity} proof, where $A':\verts{A}\to \U_n$, the filling operation is defined in terms of a more primitive composition operation and we prove by induction on the type that this composition operation is computable.

-One way to understand the parametricity interpretation is that it is (Artin) glueing of the syntactic model along the identity map.
-For proving canonicity, we instead glue the initial model with the cubical set model along the global section functor.
-As in \cite{COQ2019}, we think that this interpretation is best described in an \emph{algebraic} way, using what is essentially a generalized algebraic presentation of type theory.
+As in~\cite{COQ2019}, we think that this interpretation is best described in an \emph{algebraic} way, using what is essentially a generalized algebraic presentation of type theory.
+The difference with~\cite{COQ2019} is that the notion of generalized algebraic theory we are using is now developed internally to a presheaf model with an interval $\II$ and cofibration classifier $\FF$.

 \paragraph*{Setting}